 Please get in touch

-If you know a young person who might benefit from this kind of support, please encourage them to contact Rochelle Laracy by:
+If you or a young person you know might benefit from this kind of support, please contact Rochelle Laracy to start the conversation.

-Or in person at: Kedron State High School (Please see main reception)
+Or visit me in person at: Kedron State High School

 Link and Launch Self-Referral Form.